CiscoDevNet/terraform-provider-intersight/website/docs/r/iam_ldap_policy.html.markdown

   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `search_domain`:(string) Domain name that acts as a source for a DNS query.
   + `search_forest`:(string) Forest name that acts as a source for a DNS query.
-  + `source`:(string) Source of the domain name used for the DNS SRV request.* `Extracted` - The domain name extracted-domain from the login ID.* `Configured` - The configured-search domain.* `ConfiguredExtracted` - The domain name extracted from the login ID than the configured-search domain.
+  + `nr_source`:(string) Source of the domain name used for the DNS SRV request.* `Extracted` - The domain name extracted-domain from the login ID.* `Configured` - The configured-search domain.* `ConfiguredExtracted` - The domain name extracted from the login ID than the configured-search domain.
 * `enable_dns`:(bool) Enables DNS to access LDAP servers.
 * `enabled`:(bool) LDAP server performs authentication.
 * `groups`:(Array) An array of relationships to iamLdapGroup resources.